-Best Things to do When You’re Bored of Cheeseburger – Ten days of luau shirts, Margareta’s, and cheeseburgers sounds like a lot of fun, but for kids, it can be too much.
+Best Things to do When You’re Bored of Cheeseburger – Ten days of luau shirts, Margareta’s, and cheeseburgers sounds like a lot of fun, but it can be too much for kids.
 If you want to step away from the crowds, there is plenty to see and do.
 Check out the suggestions.

 Best Stroll During the Festival – See the odd sights and unique sounds and atmosphere found only on the water.

 Best Place to Get Totally Scared – The Upper Thumb has been home to native and American settlers for over a millennium.
 The paranormal activity in one nearby town has been the subject of books, movies, and TV shows.
 One thing you can do in Michigan’s Thumb is to stay in a famously haunted inn overnight if you dare.